MrDynk/RaidAttendance/README.md

   Begins tracking raid attendance.
 Captures the current raid members in the global variable `RaidData` (field: `RaidData.StartRaidMembers`) then sends instance information and starting raid members to the SquadAttendance channel.
 Also sets the `isTrackingRaidChanges` boolean to `true`.

 - `/continueraid`
   Sets the `isTrackingRaidChanges` boolean to `true`, allowing the addon to continue tracking raid changes without resetting `RaidData`.
+Attendance takers should use this command in the event that they disconnect from Twow while in an active raid, it will continue tracking without losing any previous data.

 - `/stopraid`
   Sets the `isTrackingRaidChanges` boolean to `false` and prints a csv friendly format to the SquadAttendance Channel.